Seahawks notes: Rosters likely cut to 80; preseason games eliminated; Quinton Dunbar cleared to travel to Seattle

 Rosters cut from 90 to 80

-Various reports also stated that players were told during a conference call with the leaders of the NFLPA that rosters will likely be reduced to 80 players for the start of training camp instead of the usual 90 (Tom Pelissero of NFL Media reported Tuesday afternoon that the NFL Management Council Executive Committee had not yet signed off on the 80-man roster, though reports said it was expected to be approved).
+Various reports also stated players were told during a conference call with the leaders of the NFLPA that rosters likely will be reduced to 80 players for the start of training camp instead of the usual 90.
+Tom Pelissero of NFL Media reported Tuesday afternoon that the NFL Management Council Executive Committee had not yet signed off on the 80-man roster, though reports said it was expected to be approved.

 Cutting the roster will help limit the number of tests that will have to be administered as well as possible exposure and spreading of COVID-19.

-And with NFL regular season rosters at 53, the thought is that having 80 players keeps most of those who have a legitimate shot to make the team.
+And with NFL regular-season rosters at 53, the thought is that having 80 players keeps most of those who have a legitimate shot to make the team.

 Still, that means most teams will have to make some significant cuts in the next few days.
 Seattle has the full 90 players on its roster, so the Seahawks will have to cut down by camp, assuming the 80-man limit goes through.